pingcap/docs-dm/en/manually-upgrade-dm-1.0-to-2.0.md

   password: "VjX8cEeTX+qcvZ3bPaO4h0C80pe/1aU="   # Corresponds to the original `mysql_password`.
 ```

-#### Upgrade from v1.0.x deployed by Binary
+#### Upgrade a v1.0.x cluster deployed by binary

-Assume that v1.0.x is deployed by Binary, and the corresponding DM-worker configuration is as follow:
+Assume that the v1.0.x DM cluster is deployed by binary, and the corresponding DM-worker configuration is as follows:

 ```toml
 log-level = "info"